-MONDAY 28 JUNE 2021 AGENDA DESCRIPTION OF REPORT/CORRESPONDENCE REFERRED DATE COMPLETED ITEM NO TO 9.3 Regional Tourism Structure Review FG That Council: 1.
-Continue as a member of Grampians Tourism for the next 12 months as part 1.
-9/7/21 of the transition process to the Western Victoria Visitor Economy Partnership.
-2. 2.
-Seek a partnership with the North West Victoria (Outback) Visitor Economy 3.
-9/7/21 Partnership to ensure that the tourism needs of Horsham Rural City Council 4.
-9/7/21 are met both through the Western Victoria Partnership and North West Victoria Visitor Economy Partnership.
-3. Continue to support the development of local tourism products through the Business Development and Tourism Unit and development of local marketing content through Council's visitor services.
-4. Support the North West Victoria (Outback) Visitor Economy Partnership through promoting their tourism destinations through Council's Visitor Services.
+MONDAY 28 JUNE 2021 AGENDA ITEM NO DESCRIPTION OF REPORT/CORRESPONDENCE REFERRED TO DATE COMPLETED 9.3 Regional Tourism Structure Review That Council: Continue as a member of Grampians Tourism for the next 12 months as part of the transition process to the Western Victoria Visitor Economy Partnership.
+Seek a partnership with the North West Victoria (Outback) Visitor Economy Partnership to ensure that the tourism needs of Horsham Rural City Council are met both through the Western Victoria Partnership and North West Victoria Visitor Economy Partnership.
+Continue to support the development of local tourism products through the Business Development and Tourism Unit and development of local marketing content through Council's visitor services.
+Support the North West Victoria (Outback) Visitor Economy Partnership through promoting their tourism destinations through Council's Visitor Services.
+FG 1.
+9/7/21 2.
+3. 9/7/21 4.
+9/7/21

-TUESDAY 15 JUNE 2021 AGENDA DESCRIPTION OF REPORT/CORRESPONDENCE REFERRED DATE COMPLETED ITEM NO ТО 7.1 Wimmera Agriculture and Logistics Hub Land Sale That Council: Having received no submissions, proceed with the intended advertising and sale of land as outlined in the proposal to sell industrial-zoned land at Henty Highway, Dooen (Notice).
+TUESDAY 15 JUNE 2021 AGENDA DESCRIPTION OF REPORT/CORRESPONDENCE REFERRED DATE COMPLETED ITEM NO то 7.1 Wimmera Agriculture and Logistics Hub Land Sale That Council: Having received no submissions, proceed with the intended advertising and sale of land as outlined in the proposal to sell industrial-zoned land at Henty Highway, Dooen (Notice).
 Authorise the CEO to enter into contracts to sell the land at the Wimmera Agriculture and Logistics (WAL) Hub, Henty Highway, Dooen, at not less than the current market valuation.
 Note the current offer for purchase of Lot 125 at the Wimmera Agriculture and Logistics (WAL) Hub, Henty Highway, Dooen, as included under Item 8.2 in the Confidential Section of this agenda.
 TE/DMcD 6/9/2021 Independent valuations and pricing confirmed.
 Advertising underway.
 15/6/2021 15/6/2021

-MONDAY 24 MAY 2021 AGENDA DESCRIPTION OF REPORT/CORRESPONDENCE REFERRED DATE COMPLETED ITEM NO TO 9.3 Strategic Advocacy Prospectus SS 1.
-Strategic Advocacy 1.
-Adopt the Strategic Advocacy Prospectus (Appendix "9.3A") prospectus adopted 2.
-Review the Strategic Advocacy Prospectus when the new Council Plan (2021- by Council 2025) is adopted later in 2021.
-14.1 Notice of Motion No. 188 MS In response to That Council look at a project and seek an officer report for a Women's Serenity briefing meeting held Garden in Horsham CBD given the highest incidence of domestic violence in the and 10K being region and double the state average.
-A full report on the data would also be allocated in the appropriate, and a briefing held in council chambers to hear from the women in the budget a Consultant community on the topic of domestic violence and the need for a tranquil garden is being sort to space for all women to feel safe. manage this project as resources do not exist with on council.
+MONDAY 24 MAY 2021 AGENDA DESCRIPTION OF REPORT/CORRESPONDENCE REFERRED DATE COMPLETED ITEM NO то 9.3 Strategic Advocacy Prospectus Adopt the Strategic Advocacy Prospectus (Appendix "9.3A") Review the Strategic Advocacy Prospectus when the new Council Plan (2021- 2025) is a dented laten in 2021 SS 1.
+Strategic Advocacy prospectus adopted by Council 14.1 In response to briefing meeting held and 10K being allocated in the budget a Consultant is being sort to manage this project as resources do not exist with on council.
 Project commencing in September 21

 MONDAY 22 MARCH 2021

-AGENDA DESCRIPTION OF REPORT/CORRESPONDENCE REFERRED DATE COMPLETED
+AGENDA DESCRIPTION OF REPORT/CORRESPONDENCE DATE COMPLETED

-ITEM NO TO
+ITEM NO то

 9.8 Irrigation Pump System JM Procurement

 That Council: documents prepared

 Approve the replacement of the irrigation system with a new system referred to as Option 6 in Appendix "9.8B" and Appendix "9.8C", with key elements being a main pump station at Wotonga Basin and an enlarged supply pipeline to connect to Firebrace Street.
 Approve funding of \$392,000 for the irrigation system, sourced from Council's 2021-2022 Capital Works Program, uncommitted Local Roads and Community Infrastructure Stage 1 grants, City to River Stage 1 funds and a proposed Victorian Government grant application.
 14/5/2021

-MONDAY 11 MAY 2020 AGENDA ITEM NO DESCRIPTION OF REPORT/CORRESPONDENCE REFERRED TO DATE COMPLETED 9.5 Grampians Tourism Visitor Servicing Review That Council: Receive and note the Grampians Tourism Visitor Servicing review report Enter into a service level agreement to: (a) Consolidate Horsham Rural City Council tourism marketing activities with Grampians Tourism across all distribution channels (b) Ensure Horsham specific marketing is delivered Implement the recommendations for a Horsham Visitor Servicing Inspiration Centre at the Horsham Town Hall, including noting the proposed parking arrangements, and development of a key stakeholder communication plan addressing steps and timelines.
-FG 1.
+MONDAY 11 MAY 2020 AGENDA ITEM NO DESCRIPTION OF REPORT/CORRESPONDENCE REFERRED TO DATE COMPLETED 9.5 Grampians Tourism Visitor Servicing Review That Council: Receive and note the Grampians Tourism Visitor Servicing review report Enter into a service level agreement to: (a) Consolidate Horsham Rural City Council tourism marketing activities with Grampians Tourism across all distribution channels (b) Ensure Horsham specific marketing is delivered Implement the recommendations for a Horsham Visitor Servicing Inspirat Centre at the Horsham Town Hall, including noting the proposed pararrangements, and development of a key stakeholder communication addressing steps and timelines. ation king 1.
 11/5/20 2.
 3. 17/11/20